anespinosa/netmem/README.md

 <div class="alert alert-info">

-Let’s assume that we have a multilevel network with two adjacency matrices, one valued matrix and two incident matrices between them.
+Let’s assume that we have a multilevel network with two adjacency matrices, one valued matrix and two incidence matrices between them.

 -   `A1`: Adjacency Matrix of the level 1
--   `B1`: Incident Matrix between level 1 and level 2
+-   `B1`: incidence Matrix between level 1 and level 2
 -   `A2`: Adjacency Matrix of the level 2
--   `B2`: Incident Matrix between level 2 and level 3
+-   `B2`: incidence Matrix between level 2 and level 3
 -   `A3`: Valued Matrix of the level 3

 </div>